 See the Department of State’s Trafficking in Persons Report at https://www.state.gov/trafficking-in-persons-report/.

 Persons with Disabilities

 The law prohibits discrimination against persons with disabilities, defining these as restrictions due to permanent impairment of the body or intellectual, mental, or sensory capacities.
-Prohibitions against discrimination in employment against persons with disabilities are limited.
+Discrimination in employment against persons with disabilities was common, despite the law.

 There is no explicit prohibition of discrimination in education, but the law charges the government with creating conditions to provide students with disabilities an education.
-Students with disabilities are by law allowed to attend mainstream schools.
-Nevertheless, children with disabilities faced significant barriers to education.
-The nongovernmental Association of Parents with Differently-abled Children maintained that government efforts to offer inclusive education for children with disabilities were insufficient due in part to government instability and consequent staffing shortfalls.
-This NGO and FCYDA also stated schools often lacked trained staff and the infrastructure to accommodate children with disabilities.
-Although the majority of children with disabilities began public schooling, the dropout rate increased as the children aged.
-Children with disabilities in rural areas were more likely to drop out of school because most separate schools for students with disabilities were in Ulaanbaatar.
+Children with disabilities are by law allowed to attend mainstream schools but faced significant barriers to education.
+Schools often lacked trained staff and the infrastructure to accommodate children with disabilities.
+In May the Ministry of Education, Culture, Science, and Sports issued an order requiring the retrofitting of mainstream schools to ensure inclusive education and accessibility for children with disabilities.
+Although the majority of children with disabilities entered the public-school system at the appropriate age, the dropout rate increased as the children aged.
+Children with disabilities in rural areas were more likely to drop out of school because most schools for students with disabilities were in Ulaanbaatar.